piigle/cmd-pong/README.md

 cmake --version
 ```
 Step 2: Generate CMake Project
-I used MinGW to generate my project, but you can use "cmake -G" to see a list of other generators
+I used MinGW to generate my project, but you can use "cmake -G" to see a list of other generators.
 ```
 cmake -G "MinGW Makefiles"
 ```